An Overview Of The Inbound Marketing Methodology (Plus Template)

 - Landing pages: when your visitor clicks on a CTA, they should be sent to a landing page on your site.
 This is where the content that you’re offering is made available to them – the visitor submits their information, and becomes a contact.

 - Forms: where your visitors fill out their contact information.
 Try to optimise the form so it’s as easy as possible for visitors to complete.

 - Contacts: it’s crucial to keep track of every visitor that you’re converting.
-You need a database that’s centralised so that you can make sense out of every single interaction with your contacts (email, landing pages, social media, etc.)
+You need a database that’s centralised so that you can make sense out of every single interaction with your contacts.
+This includes email, landing pages, social media, etc.

 Turn those leads into paying customers.
 If you’re scratching your head trying to figure out *how* to do this, you’re not alone: 79% of marketing leads never convert into sales.
 This is due to lack of lead nurturing.

 So let’s take a look at tools we can employ to take advantage of this opportunity:

 - CRM: your customer relationships need to be managed.
 What better tool for this than a Customer Relationship Management system?
 This handy tool keeps track of all of the contacts, leads, and transactions in your pipeline.
 And it can track what stage of the process your prospects are in.